metaseed/metaGo/src/metaJump/README.md

 ### features highlight
 * code characters are based on priority, the character easier to type has higher priority. i.e. 'k','j', and code characters are configurable.
+* at anytime continue typing would narrow down the candidate positions range.
-* code character decorator is encoded with 1 or 2 characters, the code characters around cursor are easier to type.
+* code character decorator is encoded with one or more characters, the code characters around cursor are easier to type.
 * only encode characters on viewable screen area, so metaGo is faster.
 * support having fold regions
 * support jumping to all opened editors